-- to the Comité de Direction: the definition of the Company's strategic objectives and the responsibility for the implementation of the relevant strategy as well as the performance monitoring of the Global Private Wealth Solutions and Global Employee Benefits Solutions business lines in Luxembourg; - to the Délégués à la Gestion Journalière: all powers to act in the name of the Company and to carry out and approve all acts and operations pertaining to the Company's daily management and consistent with the Company's corporate object in accordance with the terms of the Articles of Association.
+- to the Comité de Direction: the definition of the Company's strategic objectives and the responsibility for the implementation of the relevant strategy as well as the performance monitoring of the Global Private Wealth Solutions and Global Employee Benefits Solutions business lines in Luxembourg; - -to the Chief Executive Officer: the manager delegated by the Board of Directors for representing the Company vis-à-vis third parties within the limits of the daily management of the Company's business; - to the Dirigeants agrées: within the respective areas of responsibilities, the Head of Global Private Wealth Solutions and the Head of Global Employee Benefits Solutions, in their additional function as Insurance Undertaking Executives within the meaning of article 272 ff. of the Luxembourg law on the insurance sector of 7 December 2015 are entrusted to represent the Company towards the Commissariat aux Assurances as well as other public authorities and third parties; - to the Délégués à la Gestion Journalière: all powers to act in the name of the Company and to carry out and approve all acts and operations pertaining to the Company's daily management and consistent with the Company's corporate object in accordance with the terms of the Articles of Association.